Agios Nikolaos Spaton

-Agios Nikolaos is a village and former municipality of Achaia and municipal district of Larissou located on the border of the prefectures of Achaia and Ilia.
-The Municipal District Aghios Nikolaos Spata has a population of 539 inhabitants and includes San Nicolas (384 inhabitants), the village of Agios Konstantinos (140 inhabitants) and the Monastery of Saint Nicholas (15 inhabitants).
+Agios Nikolaos Spaton (Άγιος Νικόλαος Σπάτων) is a village and former community of Achaea, southwestern Greece.
+It is part of the municipal unit of Larissos within the municipality West Achaea.
+As of 2021, the community Agios Nikolaos Spaton had 209 inhabitants, of which 145 in the village Agios Nikolaos, 56 in the village Agios Konstantinos and 8 in the Monastery of Saint Nicholas.
 The name of the village was Spata until 17 January 1957.
 The Monastery of St. Nicholas is a short distance from the village, which gave it its current name.
+Agios Nikolaos Spaton was an independent community until 1997, when it became part of Larissos.

 The monastery was built about 200 years ago, on the site of where they found the holy image of Saint Nicholas, causing further development.
 There are two versions that tell the story of how the icon was found.
 The first is that the icon was found by a single shepherd who followed one of his animals, leading him to the source of saint from which it drank water.
 The second that other shepherds were herding their animals across the monastery mountain when they suddenly saw a flash that traveled from west to east, ending at the location the monastery now stands.
 Upon investigation, they found the icon at that site.